onep1xel/TheAccessAgency/content/services.md

     ### Access Audits and Reviews
     We review desktop and on-site access in physical and digital spaces.
 Understanding existing circumstances allows for quick wins, a broader overview and the roadmap to more inclusive experiences.

+    - Physical access audits and reviews
+    - Digital accessibility reviews
     - Mystery shopping
-    - High-level physical access reviews
-    - Digital accessibility reviews
     - Physical and digital benchmarking
     - Universal Design recommendations